oracle-livelabs/goldengate/ggsa-pipeline/setup-pipeline/setup-pipeline.md

 ## Task 2: Enrich Events with Database References and Select Columns

-In this task you add a Query Stage, which, much like a SQL Select statement, can join, filter, and aggregate events and select and transform columns.
+In this task, you add a Query Stage, which can join, filter, and aggregate events and select and transform columns, similar to a SQL Select statement.

 1. Right-click the ActivityStream stage, select **Add a Stage**, and then **Query**.